AntiGhot/bajte-reh-bas/README.md

 # bajte-reh-bas
-BRB : Bajte Reh Bas : Automated Infinite Spotify Previews Streaming, Skip Ads
+BRB : Bajte Reh Bas : An Appsmith template which can be used to develop an Audio Streaming App, currently based on Spotify Web API
 ![](https://raw.githubusercontent.com/appsmithorg/appsmith/release/static/appsmith_logo_primary.png)

 This app is built using Appsmith.
 Turn any datasource into an internal app in minutes.
 Appsmith lets you drag-and-drop components to build dashboards, write logic with JavaScript objects and connect to any API, database or GraphQL source.